 Steps to troubleshoot local models in Codex:

-Ollama normally listens on http://localhost:11434 and LM Studio normally listens on http://localhost:1234.
-Keep --local-provider aligned with the server that is actually running.
+Ollama normally listens on http://localhost:11434, and LM Studio normally listens on http://localhost:1234.
+Keep --local-provider aligned with the local server that is actually running.

 Related: How to use Ollama models with Codex

-Related: How to use LM Studio models with Codex - Query the selected provider's model list and copy the exact model ID that Codex must use.
+Related: How to use LM Studio models with Codex - List the models exposed by the selected provider.

-- Run a minimal Codex probe against the same provider and model ID.
+- Run a minimal Codex probe from the repository that should own the task.

 $ codex exec --oss --local-provider ollama -m gpt-oss:20b "Return OK."
 OK

-If this succeeds, local model routing is working and the original failure is usually caused by the prompt, the workspace trust boundary, or a later tool call rather than the provider connection itself.
+If this returns OK, local model routing works and the original failure is usually in the prompt, workspace trust boundary, or a later tool call rather than the provider connection.

 $ codex exec --oss --local-provider ollama -m missing-model "Return OK."
 Pulling model missing-model...
 Error: OSS setup failed: OSS setup failed: Pull failed: pull model manifest: file does not exist

-Built-in providers are ollama and lmstudio, so do not override them with custom provider definitions - Re-run the same minimal probe after correcting the provider, model ID, or local server issue.
+- Re-run the minimal probe after correcting the provider, model ID, or local server.

 $ codex exec --oss --local-provider ollama -m gpt-oss:20b "Return OK."
 OK